-CrossCore Embedded Studio and VisualDSP++ development software require a description of your platform (JTAG chain).
+CrossCore Embedded Studio and VisualDSP++ development software require a description of your platform (JTAG/SWD chain).
 The platform definition is necessary for the software to communicate with the hardware through the emulator.

-The VisualDSP++ and CCES include the target configurator utility to configure and test your emulator hardware.
-The target configurator provides emulator detection and JTAG I/O voltage selection.
-Use the ICE Test (part of the target configurator) to test the target.
+CrossCore Embedded Studio and VisualDSP++ development software include the target configurator utility to configure and test your emulator hardware.
+The target configurator provides emulator detection and JTAG/SWD I/O voltage.
+Use the ICE Test (part of the target configurator) to test the connection with the target.
 If any errors are encountered, the errors are reported immediately and the test ends.
 Each error message recommends a solution to the problem.